stormpath/stormpath.github.io/source/python/quickstart/index.markdown

     }, create_directory=True)

-The code above will create a new Application, then create a new Directory of the sane name (*if your Application is named "test" your Directory will be named "test Directory"*).
-The new Directory will then be bound to your Application, such that all new users created in your Application will be stored in this Directory.
+The code above will create a new Application, then create a new Directory of the same name (*if your Application is named "test" your Directory will be named "test Directory"*).
+The new Directory will then be bound to your Application, so that all new users created in your Application will be stored in this Directory.